-- demonstrate the Translation Principles - recognize Computer-Assisted Translation (CAT) Tools - examine the impact and evolution of effectively utilize computer-based tools and technologies to aid in the translation process

-- 1. Introduction to Translation and Technology Arabic Language - Introduction to Arabic translation concepts and principles - Role of technology in modern translation - Types of computer-assisted translation tools and machine translation systems - 2.
-Computer-Assisted Translation (CAT) Tools - Overview of CAT tools - Working with translation memory (TM) and translation units - 3.
-Machine Translation (MT) Systems for Arabic - Understanding how machine translation works for Arabic Language - Types of machine translation (rule-based, statistical, neural) Evaluating and selecting appropriate MT tools and engines - 4.
-Emerging Trends in Translation Technology - Staying updated on technological advancements in translation - Exploring trends such as neural machine translation, AI, and automation - Adapting to evolving tools and techniques in the translation landscape - 5.
-Ethical and Professional Standards - Ethical considerations in translation (confidentiality, plagiarism) - Professional standards and best practices in the translation industry - Navigating copyright and intellectual property issues
+At the en nd of this course, the student will be able to: - demonstrate the Translation Principles - recognize Computer-Assisted Translation (CAT) Tools - examine the impact and evolution of effectively utilize computer-based tools and technologies to aid in the translation process Course (Content: 1.
+Introduction to Translation and Technology - Arabic Language - Introduction to Arabic translation concepts and principles - Role of technology in modern translation - Types of computer-assisted translation tools and machine translation systems 2.
+Computer-Assisted Translation (CAT) Tools - Overview of CAT tools - Working with translation memory (TM) and translation units 3.
+Machine Translation (MT) Systems for Arabic - Understanding how machine translation works for Arabic Language - Types of machine translation (rule-based, statistical, neural) Evaluating and selecting appropriate MT tools and engines 4.
+Emerging Trends in Translation Technology - Staying updated on technological advancements in translation - Exploring trends such as neural machine translation, AI, and automation - Adapting to evolving tools and techniques in the translation landscape 5.
+Ethical and Professional Standards - Ethical considerations in translation (confidentiality, plagiarism) Professional standards and best practices in the translation industry Navigating copyright and intellectual property issues in the second copyright and interfectual property issues